T-Troll/alienfx-tools/alienfan-tools/README.md

 # alienfan-tools
 Utilities for fan and power control for Alienware notebooks trough direct calls into ACPI BIOS.
-This is the side step from my [alienfx-tools](https://github.com/T-Troll/alienfx-tools) project, dedicated to fan and power control subsystem, and will be integrated into it later on.
+This is the side step from my [alienfx-tools](https://github.com/T-Troll/alienfx-tools) project, dedicated to fan and power control subsystem.

 Tools avaliable:
 - `alienfan-cli` - simple fan control command line utility